 The Costco Kirkland Signature Corn Chip Dippers aren’t low in calories or fat, unfortunately.
 16 chips contain 280 calories, 17 grams of fat, 28 grams of carbohydrates, two grams of fibre, zero grams of sugar, three grams of protein and 200 milligrams of sodium.

 The amount of sodium is a lot less than I expected per sixteen chips because they taste pretty salty!

 There’s not much to say about the ground corn, vegetable oil and sea salt, which are the only ingredients listed.
-These corn chips are gluten-free, dairy-free, sugar-free and vegan.
+These corn chips are dairy-free, sugar-free and vegan.
 They aren’t labelled as gluten-free but there are no wheat ingredients listed.

 These aren’t exactly nutritious and are a far cry from being “good for you” but they’re definitely delicious.

 Nutrition: 2/10 (Points for the short ingredients list).

 These are my favorite chip from Costco currently, they’re very simple but so tasty and addictive!